Automatic indi-allsky backup on external drive (Fritzbox NAS) – Phase 2: Files

 fi

-# Manifest (for retention protection)
+# Manifest (retention protection)

 CLASS="ROLLING"